thiagolcf85/mosquitto-railway-template/README.md

 An MQTT message broker is a central component that enables communication between clients and IoT devices using the MQTT protocol.
 It follows the publish-subscribe (pub/sub) messaging model, which plays a crucial role in managing MQTT connections and performing data transmission.

 The broker receives messages from publishers, verifies their publishing rights, and queues messages according to their Quality of Service (QoS) levels.
-It further identifies authorised subscribers and routes them to appropriate subscribers.
+It further identifies authorized subscribers and routes them to appropriate subscribers.

 Learn more about Mosquitto here: [Eclipse Mosquitto](https://mosquitto.org)